To prepare the genoise:

 into the pan, and bake until a toothpick inserted in the center comes out clean, about 25 minutes.
 Let cool in the pan for 10 minutes, before removing to a rack, and cool completely.

 To prepare the topping:

-the jelly with a the water in a saucepan
+the jelly with a the water in a saucepan, and strain

 Remove the cake from the refrigerator and cut into perfect 1-inch squares with a sharp knife.
 Place them on a wire rack set on a baking sheet.
 Spoon the icing over each 'cakelet' to coat completely.
 Let the icing set, and repeat.
 Decorate the cakes

 , and store in an air-tight container until serving.